Assessing the accuracy of direct-coupling analysis for RNA contact prediction: Introduction

 In this paper, we report a systematic analysis of the performance of DCA methods for 17 riboswitch families chosen among those for which at least one high-resolution crystallographic structure is available.
 Riboswitches are ubiquitous in bacteria and thus show a significant degree of sequence heterogeneity within each family.
-A stochastic procedure based on Boltzmann learning for solving exactly the DCA inverse problem is introduced and compared with the mean-field solution and the pseudo-likelihood maximization approach.
+A stochastic procedure based on Boltzmann learning for solving exactly the DCA inverse problem is introduced and compared with the mean-field solution and the pseudo-likelihood maximization approach, as well as with mutual information and R-scape method.
+A rigorous cross-validation procedure that allows to find a portable threshold to identify predicted contacts is also introduced.
 Whereas Boltzmann learning is usually considered as a numerically unfeasible procedure in DCA, we here show that it can be effectively used to infer parameters that reproduce correctly the statistical properties of the analyzed alignments and that correlate with experimental contacts better than those predicted using alternative approximations.